mgundogan20/MicroFix/README.md

 2) A PSF grid is a 5D numpy array of shape:

 		(grid_height, grid_width, kernel_height, kernel_width,channel count=3)
-These files were generated using the Image Simulation Analysis feature of Zemax.
-There is a function which would crop the actual kernels from the padded output of the software.
+These files were generated using the Image Simulation Analysis feature of Zemax. utils_psf.py contains function to handle the conversion from .bmp to .npz files.
 After acquiring the PSFs, you can display them using
 		python show_kernels.py
 Which should then display PSF grids such as: